 https://www.wcjb.com/2024/07/22/tom-petty-muralist-dies-after-battle-with-cancer/

 Note that 34th Street is a busy four-lane road with no public parking near the mural, so plan accordingly.
-Your best bet is to find a place to park on the outskirts or the wall and walk down a sidewalk on either side of the street.
+Your best bet is to find a place to park on the outskirts of the wall and walk down a sidewalk on either side of the street.

-Photo by Shawn Murphy.
+Photo by Shawn Murphy

 1701 S Main St, Gainesville, FL 32601